Skip to content

 Process Anomaly Detection Process Objects (O::host_processes) Regularly checks process data to understand process anomalies.

-Infrastructure Survival Detection V2 Objects (O) Based on infrastructure object data, sets survival conditions to monitor infrastructure stability.
+Infrastructure Survival Detection V2 Objects (O) Monitors infrastructure stability based on infrastructure object data and set survival conditions.

-Application Performance Metrics Detection Traces (T) Based on APM data, sets threshold rules to detect anomalies.
+Application Performance Metrics Detection Traces (T) Detects anomalies based on APM data by setting threshold rules.

-Real User Metrics Detection Real User Data (R) Based on RUM data, sets threshold rules to detect anomalies.
+Real User Metrics Detection RUM Data (R) Detects anomalies based on RUM data by setting threshold rules.

-Composite Detection All Combines the results of multiple monitors through expressions into one monitor, and alerts based on the combined result.
+Composite Detection All Combines results from multiple monitors into one monitor using expressions, and alerts based on the combined result.

-Synthetic Testing Anomaly Detection Synthetic Testing Data (L::type) Based on synthetic testing data, sets threshold rules to detect anomalies.
+Synthetic Testing Anomaly Detection Synthetic Testing Data (L::type) Detects anomalies based on Synthetic Testing data by setting threshold rules.

-Third-party Event Detection Others Generates event data by sending abnormal events or records from third-party systems to an HTTP server via POST requests at a specified URL.
+Third-party Event Detection Others Generates event data by sending abnormal events or records from third-party systems to an HTTP server via a specified URL address using POST requests.

-Infrastructure Change Detection Objects (O) Based on tracking the lifecycle of infrastructure, monitors various change behaviors to accurately identify configuration drift, illegal operations, and other anomalies.
+Infrastructure Change Detection Objects (O) Tracks infrastructure lifecycle changes to monitor various change behaviors and accurately identify configuration drifts and illegal operations.

 Rule Configuration